 Candidates for the 2020 statewide races in NC

-Updated most recently on July 9, 2019 with developments.
+Updated most recently on July 22, 2019 with new developments.

 We’re only halfway through 2019, but candidates looking for 2020 election victories have already started campaigning.

-Republican Lt.
-Gov. Dan Forest said July 9 he would enter the governor’s race, with a formal announcement scheduled for August 17 in Winston-Salem.
-He will challenge Gov. Roy Cooper, a Democrat.
+Holly Grange announced her bid for governor July 18 — just a week after Lt.
+Gov. Dan Forest said he would enter the governor’s race, with a formal announcement scheduled for August 17 in Winston-Salem.
+After the GOP primary, one of them will challenge Gov. Roy Cooper, a Democrat.